sarietta/theoputer-blog/content/posts/alu-subtraction.md

 ## Who's Compliment?

-Abandon what you know about two's compliment numbers.
+Abandon what you know about two's complement numbers.
 Let's do this from very basic arithmetic principles.
 Let's start by considering *negative* numbers in our familiar decimal system.
 After all, subtraction is really just addition if you have negative numbers